-This course is a review of major theological ideas found in Scripture with a focus on how they inform Christian thought.
-Designed to introduce how to think and live theologically, this study offers a solid theological basis for integrating biblical ideals into life, ethics, business, and church community.
+A review of major theological ideas found in Scripture with a focus on how they inform Christian thought.
+Designed to introduce how to think and live theologically, this study offers a solid theological basis for integrating biblical ideals into life, ethics, business and church community.